The Real Cost of Downtime

 Next you must match the answer to these questions to some of the potential solutions.
 Although there are many models and options to select from, powder systems tend to fall into a few broad categories of powder equipment.

-Faster color change systems.
-Over the past five years, a number of fast color changes systems have become popular.
-Color change times have been reduced to the 10-15 min range using cyclone technology, automated feed centers and new composite booth materials that are easier to clean.
-Self cleaning booths have been developed where walls and floors are automatically blown free of over-sprayed powder.
+Faster color-change systems.
+Over the past five years, a number of fast-color-changes systems have become popular.
+Color-change times have been reduced to the 5-10 minute range using cyclone technology, automated feed centers and new composite booth materials that are easier to clean.
+Self-cleaning booths have been developed where walls and floors are automatically blown free of over-sprayed powder.
 These cyclone systems are popular with plants where several color changes per shift are required.
-Reclaiming a high percentage of powder coatings yields high overall system efficiency of 95%.
+Reclaiming a high percentage of powder coatings yields high overall system efficiency of 95 percent.

 Lean systems (color on demand).
 The most recent developments in powder are systems where it may not be possible or economically justifiable to reclaim powder coatings.
-If the labor cost is high, the powder cost low and there are frequent changes, then spraying to waste may be the most sensible decision.
+If the labor cost is high and the powder cost low, and there are frequent changes, then spraying to waste may be the most sensible decision.

 Developments such as dense-phase powder delivery have provided enough boost in first-pass transfer efficiency that the cost gap of reclaim and spray to waste has narrowed considerably.
-An added weapon in the color change arsenal is the recent capability to automatically change colors in 20 sec or less in a lean cell.
-This super fast color change capability allows guns and hoses to be rapidly purged for a second color.
+An added weapon in the color change arsenal is the recent capability to automatically change colors in 20 seconds or less in a lean cell.
+This super-fast-color-change capability allows guns and hoses to be rapidly purged for a second color.